AlexKalafatelis/Simple-Cryptography-Algorithms/README.md

 # Simple Cryptography Algorithms

-Analysis of basic cryptographic algoritms for a university course.
+Analysis of basic cryptographic algoritms used for a university course.
 The code is written mainly in MATLAB and in python.

 ## A. Ceasar's Cipher